dugsiiyeinc/Online-Course-Management-System/README.md

 ## Project Overview

-This project was developed by **batch two of Group C** to enhance access to quality online education.
+This project was developed by **batch three of Group C** to enhance access to quality online education.

 ### Team Members:
-- **Guutale** – Team Leader, overseeing project coordination and development.
+- **Mohamed Hassan Farah** – Team Leader, overseeing project coordination and development.
 - **Ahmed Abdisalaan Salah** – Lead Developer, focused on backend and course management features.

 **Mentor:**